awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 ### Create the SecureWebApp class

-In the **com.example** package, create a class named **SecuringWebApp**.
-This is the entry point into the Spring boot application.
+In the **com.example** package, create a class named **SecureWebApp**.
+This is the entry point into the Spring boot application and uses the **@SpringBootApplication** annotation.
 The following Java code represents this class.

     package com.example;